Telechron: Collecting Telechron clocks

-Telechron Alarm Clocks
+Telechron alarm clocks

 Telechron alarm clocks are particularly popular with collectors.
 Until about 1940, the overwhelming majority of Telechron alarm clocks had bell alarms.
 The entire mechanism was enclosed in a bell housing of steel.
 Atop the clock's coil was a metal strip that vibrated at 60 cycles per second when the alarm was tripped.
 This strip had a V-shaped arm attached to it, ending in a striker, which vibrated in turn against the bell housing.
 With the approach of war, restrictions on various metals required a reduction in their use, and the bell housing was eliminated, with only the metal strip above the coil remaining.
 This in itself, however, provided a loud buzz when the alarm was tripped (and was the basis of the alarm in all brands of alarm clocks for many years after the war).
 Post-war, very few Telechrons had bell alarms, and the bell had disappeared completely by 1960.
 Telechron was one of the first companies to introduce what became known as the "snooze" alarm in the early 1950s.